dfci/cbioportal-frontend/README.md

 ## Deployment
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This is the frontend code for cBioPortal using React, MobX and TypeScript.
+This is the frontend code for cBioPortal using React, MobX, and TypeScript.
 The frontend for the new patient view is now completely in this repo.
 The results view page is currently being replaced one tab at a time by mounting certain React components to the results page (JSP) in [the backend repo](https://github.com/cbioportal/cbioportal)

 Make sure you have installed the node version specified in [package.json](https://github.com/cBioPortal/cbioportal-frontend/blob/master/package.json).
 You might want to use NVM to install the particular version.